JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/CODING-STANDARDS-PHILOSOPHY.md

 Our coding standards aren't rigid for rigidity's sake—they're precise because the mission demands precision.
 When federal systems, sensitive data, and data integrity are at stake, "good enough" simply isn't good enough.

-These standards are the foundation that allows ForgeBoard NX to deliver its revolutionary promise: a fully-compliant, server-authoritative, cryptographically secure platform that ensures data integrity and controlled access.
+These standards are the foundation that allows ForgeBoard to deliver its revolutionary promise: a fully-compliant, server-authoritative, cryptographically secure platform that ensures data integrity and controlled access.

-*ForgeBoard NX — Secure Data, Server-Guarded.
+*ForgeBoard — Secure Data, Server-Guarded.
 Build Legendary.* 🦅✨